project-chip/connectedhomeip/examples/wifi-echo/esp32/README.md

                 $ idf make flash monitor ESPPORT=/dev/tty.SLAB_USBtoUART

 4. The device should boot up and connect to your network.
-When that happens you will see a long like this in the monitor.
+When that happens you will see a log like this in the monitor.

                 I (5524) chip[DL]: SYSTEM_EVENT_STA_GOT_IP
                 I (5524) chip[DL]: IPv4 address changed on WiFi station interface: <IP_ADDRESS>...